ZainabJenmi/DSA-Palmoria-Group-emp/README.md

    -Lagos (Product Mgt, Research and Support)departments
 4. Based on rating females have a better performance (good and very good) rating females have higher percentage, but (very poor and poor) rating have higher male percentage.
-5. There is an average payment gap between gender.Significant gap in
+5. There is an average payment gap between gender.

-   -Abuja Human resources Department

-   -Kaduna Engineering Department

-   -Lagos Marketing Deparment

-Kaduna is paying the most

 ### Recommendation
 1. Increase staff salary in order to meet $90,000 requirement
-2. Company should review hiring processes and incorporae flexible company policies so the can be a gender disribuion balance.
+2. Company should review hiring processes and incorportae flexible company policies, so there can be a gender distribuion balance.
+3. Salary structure should be reviewed in the following Region and deparments:

+   -Abuja accounting,Marketing and Human resources Department.

+   -Kaduna Business and developmen, Engineering Department.

+   -Lagos Marketing Deparment.